HRL-at-NYUSH/Interactive-Portal/front-end/src/graphs/readme.md

 ## Design requirements:

 1. Please refer to the Graph Overview slides [here](https://docs.google.com/presentation/d/1PCT_KmKtl4cVDy2kbxht90w56cfO1XbcBfrrry4bJx0/edit#slide=id.p) to explore potential interactions for the graphs.
+You should implement at least one interaction for your graph (more than one is preferred).
 2. Please refer to the Plotly documentation for React [here](https://plotly.com/javascript/react/#plotlyjs-chart-types-and-attributes).
 3. To style your graph, you can use tailwindcss library or your custom css files.
 - To learn more about tailwindcss, please refer to the notes [here](https://github.com/HRL-at-NYUSH/Interactive-Portal/tree/main/front-end#tailwind-css) and official documentation [here](https://tailwindcss.com/).